kammererN/DiscographyBrowser/README.md

 ![DiscoBrowser app screenshot](.readme/readme-app-screenshot.png)

-DiscoBrowser is a React.js application that interfaces with the Spotify API to allow users to search for an artist and view their albums.
+DiscoBrowser is a React application that interfaces with the Spotify API, allowing users to search for an artist and view their albums in a concise UI.
 Key functionalities include:
 - **Authentication**
   - Client credentials stored in a secure .env file are read into the React application, which then utilizes them to authenticate with the Spotify API, fetching an access